denkenoverlinks/denkenoverlinks.github.io/_posts/2014-09-05-europes-new-left.md

 This year's edition of 'Left Thinking' —a series designed to stimulate and focus progressive discussion on current social affairs— kicks off on Thursday, September 25.
-Presented by the Rotterdam branch of the Socialist Party, `Denken over Links' offers a podium for inspiring and thought-provoking speakers on such diverse issues as living together in the city, racism and discrimination, and the future of the welfare state, amongst many others.
+Presented by the Rotterdam branch of the Socialist Party, 'Denken over Links' offers a podium for inspiring and thought-provoking speakers on such diverse issues as living together in the city, racism and discrimination, and the future of the welfare state, amongst many others.
 The 2014/15 season